Want to build a brand your customer’s trust?

 It was a simple time when real messages were exchanged between real people, where actual conversations took place in the ever-evolving text shorthand.

-That was back when the few brands that broke in on the scene were the trailblazers, using social to put the human back in business.
+That was back when the few brands that broke in on the scene were the trailblazers, using social media to put the human back in business.

 Naturally, social media has evolved, and brands continued to battle out to be the “best.”